-3.1 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the

-- 3.2 Children missing education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
+- 3.1 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education (not on a school roll or in any other suitable provision) in their area. - 3.2 Children missing education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 Children missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life. - 3.3 The law requires all schools to have an admission register and, except for schools where all pupils are boarders, an attendance register.
 All pupils must be placed on both registers. - 3.4 This policy outlines what schools and colleges must do when they either remove a child from or add a child to, the school roll at non-standard transition points. - 3.5 For those children who are removed from the school roll under one of the 15 specific criteria listed at 5 below, the school must notify the Local Authority using the process at 6 below as soon as possible. - 3.6 The Local Authority Children Missing Education Team will then make enquiries and establish whether the child is in receipt of other suitable education provision or is to be regarded as a Child Missing Education. - 3.7 Poor attendance or Children Missing Education: Children Missing Education specifically relates to children who are not on a school roll or receiving suitable education elsewhere.
 Schools and colleges must be very clear not to confuse this with children who may be missing out on education through either poor attendance or truanting.
 For poor attendance and truanting issues, contact should be made in the first instance with Pupil Entitlement Investigations: 0330 228200 / educationwelfare.duty@west sussex.gov.uk; or if the school and college consider the child with poor attendance or who is truanting to be at risk then contact should be made with IFD or for urgent cases, the police.